Ski Resort Careers

 Ski Patrol

-But as every seasoned skier knows, there's a lot of hard work and a long day behind those first tracks.
+But as every seasoned skier knows, there's a ton of hard work and a long day behind those first tracks.

 Ski patrol runs the mountain before it opens and after it closes.
-Avalanche mitigation, trauma response, customer assistance, course work, the list goes on.
+Avalanche mitigation, trauma response, customer assistance, course work — the list is deep.
 The specialties vary and so do the skill sets, but the common thread is working on and with the mountain.

 Why?